-- Teachers are encouraged to think about opportunities of when to plan ahead for Formative and Summative opportunities.
-Understanding what forms of assessment are taking place within the lesson and how much the children are involved in this. - Using additional adults in the classroom to support with feedback. - Feedback and marking does not always have to come from the teacher.
-It can be generated by self assessment and peers. - Ensuring time is given within the lesson for assessment purposes where feedback is acted upon by the children in Purple Pen. - Morning sessions when school begins at 8.45am is also an opportunity for children to act on any feedback with their Purple Pen.
+cachers are encouraged to think about opportunities of when to plan ahead for Formative and summative opportunities.
+Understanding what forms of assessment are taking place within the esson and haw much the cobilder had been careed in this est

+- Using additional adults in the classroom to support with feedback. - Feedback and marking does not always have to come from the teacher.
+It can be generated by self assessment and peers. - Ensuring time is given within the lesson for assessment purposes where feedback is acted upon by the children in Purple Pen.